-6 Best Wine Tours from Florence
+The 6 Best Wine Tours in Florence

 This full-day, small group excursion covers all the best in Tuscany, including informative guided tours of two vineyards and wineries, lunch at Dario Cecchini’s famous butcher shop in Panzano, and a visit to the quaint village Greve.
-Guided by an expert sommelier, guests will get an in depth look into the full process of winemaking from grape to glass.
+Guided by an expert sommelier, guests will get an in-depth look into the full process of winemaking from grape to glass.
 Special attention is given during the tastings to show what gives Tuscan wines their distinctive characteristics.
 Learn how to identify specific features of wine, especially Chianti, Chianti Classico, and Super Tuscan, how to choose a great bottle, and how to pair wine and foods—all while surrounded by miles of luscious grapevines and olive groves.
+Highly recommended.

 This full-day, four-wheel drive tour explores some of the less accessible portions of the Chianti Classico region and focuses especially on Tuscan food traditions, olive oils, and wine pairings.
 Visit two wineries, one at an aristocratic villa and the other an award-winning vineyard, for an exclusive look at their winemaking process and olive oil mills.
 Enjoy a hearty, rustic lunch with jaw-dropping views at a popular, local restaurant.
 The tour finishes in Greve with a visit to the historic butcher shop (since 1729, one of the best-known it Italy for its salumi and its strange selection of gelatos topped with meats) and free time to wander the village, check out its church, wine museum, or cozy up to an espresso bar.

-The best half-day wine tour out of Florence!
+The best half-day wine tour out of Florence.
 This small group tour travels to two vineyards in the Chianti Classico region, offering a behind-the-scenes look into the full winemaking process from harvesting to fermenting to bottling.
 Both wineries offer tastings of three or so varieties from different vintages, mostly Chiantis with one or two Super Tuscans mixed in.
 Rates for morning or afternoon tours include a meal, as well as a stop at Piazzale Michelangelo for a panoramic view of Florence.
 This half day tour is ideal for travelers who have a limited amount of time in the city.
 Book the afternoon tour (start times are flexible), so that you have all morning to take in the city sights, before heading to the countryside for rich wines and a glorious Tuscan sunset.

 A full-day tour of boutique vineyards between Florence and Siena, highlighting the unique flavors of Chianti and Super Tuscan wines, alongside other local varieties of white and rosé.
-Tours can be scheduled for three wineries plus lunch or four wineries without lunch (don’t worry; there will be plenty of snacks!)
-The first two wineries visited include tasting and tours of their vineyards and cellars, where the winemaking process is explained.
+Tours can be scheduled for three wineries plus lunch or four wineries without lunch (don’t worry; there will be plenty of snacks) The first two wineries visited include tasting and tours of their vineyards and cellars, where the winemaking process is explained.
 The third stop focuses less on making wine and more on tasting and pairing.
 For tours with four stops, the final winery boasts a 12th century cellar and a 14th century olive grove.